featurist/hyperdom/readme.md

 ## Production Build

 Debugging features and deprecation warnings can be turned off for production builds.
-Hyperdom source code checks the `NODE_ENV` environment variable, and when set to `production` will turn these features off.
+Hyperdom source code checks the `NODE_ENV` environment constiable, and when set to `production` will turn these features off.

 To make a production build with webpack, use `webpack -p`.